MischaU8/yumyum/unsorted/input-dimensions-when-creating-lines-and-shapes_W3oRjW2Br-Y.md

 yum yum
-Floyd here with a quick look at inputting Dimensions when creating lines and shapes and plasticity when generating a new line curve you can press the Tab Key to numerically enter a value
+Floyd here with a quick look at inputting Dimensions when creating lines and shapes in Plasticity when generating a new line curve you can press the Tab Key to numerically enter a value